PlaytestersKitchen/Ultimate-Bingo-Deathmatch/rules.md

 **Resolving Death**

 * Damage is applied to player in turn order starting with **First Player** and going clockwise.
 Damage is first applied to shield then any remainder is applied to health.
-* If health is reduced to 0 points, player is killed.
+* If health is reduced to 0 points, player is killed and respawns with full health.
 He chooses and rolls one of his two dice.
 The column or row indicated by the roll is then given to the attacker.
 Ex.
 If killed player chooses his letter die and rolls an N, then all the blocks scored on the N column are removed from his BINGO card and then scored on the attacker's card.
 * If multiple players attack and kill the same target, the killed player gets to decide which scored blocks each player gets, dividing them up as evenly as possible in turn order.
 * Any blocks scored this way follow the same rules as in the BINGO phase.

 **Power Cards**

-Power cards may be played at any time after purchase
+Power cards may be played at any time after purchase.
+Game includes 2 of each of the following:

 * **Targeting Tessellator** - Costs 4E
-When you defeat another player you choose reward cubes instead of them.
-Roll both dice, and take your pick of either row or column rolled.
+When you defeat another player, you make reward roll instead of them.
+Roll both dice, and then take your pick of either row or column based on result.
-* **Charged Capacitor** - Costs 3E
+* **Charged Capacitor** - Costs 2E
-If you did not take damage this turn, gain 5E
+If you took no damage this turn, gain 4E.
-* **Backup Battery** - Costs 4E
+* **Backup Battery** - Costs 5E
-When you die, fully charge your battery.
+When you respawn, fully charge your battery.
 * **Continuum Compressor** - Costs 3E
-Take a reroll for yourself or force one for another player.
+Make a reroll for yourself or force one for another player.
 * **Entropy Engine** - Costs 3E
 Convert a scored cube on your BINGO card into 4E.

 **Item Cards**

 Each item card (besides Basic items) has a Activate action and a more powerful Overcharge action.
 You can only use one of the actions at a time.
 You must spend the amount in parenthesis to use that action.
+Game includes 1 of each of the following:

 * Weapons
   * **Focused Lazor** - Costs 4E